 IHSS Climate Emergency Working Group and Centre for Globalisation Research welcome you to an exciting event where some of the leading experts on the topic will shed light on the fundamental obstacles, but also the promises, to communicating the climate emergency to policy makers, the wide public and local communities.

 The climate emergency we are living in represents the ultimate threat to humanity, a phenomenon that would clearly require immediate and resolute action.
 Yet, while the scientific knowledge on climate change has made huge advances and the scientific community has reached a consensus on the actions needed, measures taken so far by governments are not considered sufficient to preserve the environment and our very existence.

 What's the role for climate scientists, practitioners and advocacy groups in communicating the problem and urgency of climate action?

-The goal of the discussion was to identify viable and effective routes from climate knowledge to action.
+The goal of the discussion will be to identify viable and effective routes from climate knowledge to action.

 Professor Sam Fankhauser (Smith School and the School of Geography and the Environment, University of Oxford) and Research Director of "Oxford Net Zero".